SCEDC/tutorials/response-lambda/README.md

 If the location code consists only of blanks, the format of `nscl` will look like "net.sta.chan.".

 This tutorial will explain how to create this Lambda function using Docker and how to adapt the process to writing your own Lambda functions for processing data from the Public Data Set.

+## Creating the S3 Bucket

+1. Log in to the AWS console.

+2. Navigate to the S3 service.

+3. Click on "Create bucket."

+4. Enter a name for your bucket.
+This name must be unique for all of S3.

 ## Writing the Code.